Vitamins C and E - How They Fight Free Radicals and Keep Your Skin Beautiful!

 With age and sun exposure, your body's ability to make collagen decreases, leading to wrinkles.
 Vitamin C has been proven to stimulate new collagen formation and minimize fine lines, scars, and wrinkles.

 Vitamin E is a fat-soluble vitamin found naturally in many foods.
-It is an antioxidant that protects your body from free radical damage.
-The Vitamin E in the foods we eat works all over the body to destroy free radicals.
-When the body absorbs vitamin E, the antioxidants go to work on skin, and all of your cells, to prevent the damage that free radicals cause.
+Like Vitamin C, it is an antioxidant that protects your body from free radical damage.
+When the body absorbs vitamin E, the antioxidants work on all your cells to prevent the damage that free radicals cause.

 Where to Get Vitamin E

 1. The best way to get vitamin E is through the food you eat.

 - green leafy vegetables

 - Even though unprocessed foods are usually considered the healthiest, processed foods that are made from them usually contain vitamin E.